English

 The Ontario government has established a number of rules and guidelines for the adoption of children.
 These procedures must be followed to legally adopt a child.

 Adopting a child is a very important and complicated process.
-To get help, call a lawyer now.
+To get help, ask a lawyer now.

 Who can adopt a child?